schlopp96/PyLoadBar/README.md

 - Useful for small intermittant pauses between console text returns, or code actions.

-- Customizable, optional loading and completion messages available to print to the console.
+- Customizable/optional loading and completion messages available to print to console (stdout).

   - Loading message defaults to `"Loading..."`.
   - Completion message defaults to `"Done!"`.

-- Includes an _optional_ progress bar (simply change the `enable_display: bool` parameter to equal `False` if you wish to disable the progress bar), toggled on by default.
+- Includes an _optional_ progress meter (simply change the `enable_display: bool` parameter to `False` if you wish to disable the progress meter), toggled on by default.

 ---